Let Us Help Walk You Through the Uniform Gifts and Transfers to Minors Act (UGMA/UTMA)

 Though not specifically designed for college expenses, many people are using UGMA/UTMA accounts as an alternative way to save for college.

 - Depending on the type of transfer provided in the UGMA/UTMA statute, UGMA/UTMA accounts can be established for any child under the applicable age (usually 18 or 21, but in some states it's 25).

-- An adult is designated as the custodian to manage the account for the benefit of the minor until the child reaches the age specified in the statute.
-Upon reaching that age, the custodian is responsible for distributing or transferring the funds to the minor.
+- An adult is designated as the custodian to manage the account for the benefit of the child until the child reaches the age specified in the statute.
+Upon reaching that age, the custodian is responsible for distributing or transferring the funds to the child.
 Custodians have certain powers and responsibilities under these laws and they should consult with legal counsel to understand their obligations with respect to the account.

 - No income restrictions exist.
 You may make gifts to a child's UGMA/UTMA account regardless of your income.